mcscwizzy/pywinterminal/README.md

 # How does it work

 Instead of reinventing the wheel I decided to use what I had, and that was Ansible.
 Ansible does a great job of communicating with Windows boxes via pywinrm and can execute adhoc commands.
 That is exactly what this does.
-While this is not a true TTY terminal it allows you to keep entering commands while maintaining a mock session.
-It's not perfect, but it works!
+While this is not a true terminal it allows you to keep entering commands while maintaining a mock session.

+Terminal maintains directory awareness.
+If you type `cd c:\temp` it will change into that directory, and maintain that you are in that directory next time you run a command.
+So it will feel like you are at a Powershell prompt running commands!

 # Caution